 Art has been for me a language rich with symbols that helps me understand what’s happening on a very sub- or un-conscious level.
-Truly, we live life on another level, hidden from the external world where we eat, sleep, work and do the things we call living.
+Truly, we live life on another level, parallel to the physical world where we eat, sleep, work and do the things we call living.
 It’s when we finally take to the zafu that we encounter this wonderful world within, the abode of our psyche, a world within a world.

 I have done most of my more esoteric artwork during periods of intense change in my life and it has been the symbols that helped me make sense of what was going on inside.
-All the drawings and paintings that you see in the video on my homepage began life in my mind’s eye and then all I had to do was pick up my pen or brush and the rest will just flow.
+All the drawings and paintings began life in my mind’s eye and then all I had to do was pick up my pen or brush and the rest will just flow.
 My drawing lecturer, when I was studying in Perth, used to say I had magic fingers.

 You see, drawing was my choice of elective throughout my undergraduate studies then and each week I would drive down to her classes at the Churchlands campus.
 What was a mere sketch before afternoon tea break would magically become something else altogether by the time we reached the end of the day at 5 p.m.
 Each time I submitted my portfolio for semestrial assessment, inevitably it would be full of drawings that were rather other-wordly and she was terribly spot-on in her comments that I was in reality documenting my inner life.